Konstantinos Koumas: In Germany

 In October 1817 the Greek scholar went to Vienna to publish books and to enrich his knowledge.
 He travels to German universities and meets great contemporary scholars, such as Wolf, Krug, Delling, Kreuzer.
 He admires the rational spirit of Immanuel Kant.
 The University of Leipzig awarded him a doctorate in Philosophy and Fine Arts, sending him the corresponding diploma in early 1820, while the Royal Academy in Berlin and the University of Munich, recognized him as an honorary member.
-After this two-year wandering, which was particularly useful for his intellectual training, he will return back to Smyrna, having in his armory a rich translation and publishing work.
+After this two-year wandering, which was particularly useful for his intellectual training, he will return to Smyrna, having in his armory a rich translation and publishing work.

 Return to Smyrna

-The school of Smyrna, however, in 1819 was closed and Koymas refuses the proposal for the management of the Evangelical School.
-During his stay there he deals with the translation of a Greco-German dictionary (some "Reimeros"), considering German as the language of devotion to science and rationalism.
-This work is forced to stop with the declaration of the Greek Revolution.
+The school of Smyrna, however, in 1819 was closed and Koymas refused the proposal for the management of the Evangelical School.
+During his stay there, he dealt with the translation of a Greco-German dictionary (some "Reimeros"), considering German as the language of devotion to science and rationalism.
+This work was forced to stop with the declaration of the Greek Revolution.
 His entire property, including his remarkable library, is confiscated by the Turkish who consider him suspicious.